jeromewagener/mlh/readme.md

-# My Machine Learning Hello World
+# My Machine Learning "Hello World"

 As it turns out, the "Hello World" of the machine learning community is to write an program that is able correctly identify handwritten numbers.